Benefits of Wheatgrass: 20 Registered Dietician Approved Reasons to Add Wheatgrass to Your Wellness Routine

 10. Prevent Tooth Decay

-Wheatgrass has natural antibacterial and antimicrobial properties that can reduce the risk of cavities and inflammation.
+Wheatgrass has naturalantimicrobial and antibacterial properties that can reduce the risk of cavities and inflammation.
 These properties stem from the chlorophyll in wheatgrass.
 One review from 2017 concluded that rinsing your mouth with wheatgrass juice helps reduce toxins in your gums and, thus, improve the overall health of your mouth.16

 11. Cleanse the Liver

-Wheatgrass is probably best known for its effects on the liver.
+Wheatgrass is probably best known for its effects on the liver and its role in cancer prevention.
 The liver is your body’s natural detoxifier.
 And with its detoxifying properties, wheatgrass can help restore and revitalize this crucial organ.
 One study even found that wheatgrass protects the liver from alcohol as well as certain types of oxidative stress.17

 12. Stabilize Lipid Levels